Trumpet - D Major

 Get comfortable kicking the 1st and 3rd valve slides to lower the D to center.

-Return slides to normal position when not on low D.
+Return slides to normal position when not on low D or low E.

 Center the upper pitches with the audio and the tuner.